 University Educational Experiences

-The Department of Biological Sciences uses the MBS to teach classes during the summer semester.
+The Department of Biological Sciences and the Department of Earth Sciences use the MBS to teach classes during spring, summer, and fall semesters.
 These courses incorporate lecture, data collection in the surrounding environments, and laboratory analysis onsite at the MBS.
-Several courses, including those from the Dept. of Geography, use the MFBS as a staging site for numerous class field projects along the surrounding floodplain rivers.
-Several instructors have established long-term study sites that are revisted each year or each semester.
+Several courses use the MBS as a staging site for numerous class field projects along the surrounding floodplain rivers.
+Several instructors have established long-term study sites that are revisited each year or each semester.
 The long-term study sites will continue to produce data of relevance to other studies and these data will be made available to other researchers and classes upon request.

 Local Schools and Community Educational Experiences

 The Department of Biological Sciences has been involved in providing experiential learning events for students from local schools and for individuals from the Memphis metropolitan area.
-Several different trails on the MBS property explore the habitats often encountered in western Tennessee.
-Shelby State Forest has also permitted extensive use of their properties in these learning events.
+Several different trails on the MBS property explore the habitats and wildlife often encountered in western Tennessee.
+The Program Coordinator of the MBS, along with professors and graduate students in the Department of Biological Sciences, often host educational events with field and/or classroom components for students and others in the community interested in learning more about science and nature.